 There’s nothing like it: the cool smoothness of a reptile, the weird-but-nice carpet-y fur of a koala, the soft fluff that is a ball of baby chicken – getting up close with animals is a great part of growing up, and patting them (when allowed!) is even better.

 Here are the best places to get real interactive with critters in Melbourne.

 Animal Land is open 7 days a week, as a tour (bookings preferred, but not essential).
-Tours are two hours and are run weekdays at 10.30am and noon, and weekends 10.30am, noon, and 1.30 pm.
+Tours are 2 hours and are run on weekdays at 10.30 am and noon, and weekends at 10.30 am, noon, and 1.30 pm.
 Find out more here.

 At night the whole park gets lit up with the famous lantern tour, where the sleepy-during-the-day animals come out to play.
 Spot night birds, feathertails, yellow-bellied gliders above you, or watch the quolls, pademelons, and bettongs dig around for some grub.

-The park is open 10am – 5pm every day except Christmas Day, and you can call for evening tour session times (bookings essential).
+The park is open 10 am – 5 pm every day except Christmas Day, and you can call for evening tour session times (bookings essential).
+Find out more here.

 For more real farm animal fun, head on down to Collingwood Children’s Farm and jump right in.
 Milk the cows, cuddle the guinea pigs, go on a pony ride, run away from the goats, watch the rare-breed pigs rolling in mud, watch the English sheep being shorn (in season, in November), or pat a duck.
 There’s no shortage of things to do – and wear gumboots!

-“A Farmtastic day out” they say at Rain Hayne & Shine Farmyard, and they’re not wrong!
+“A Farmtastic day out” is the promise at Rain Hayne & Shine Farmyard, and they always deliver!
 The baby animals here need a bottle regularly and when your little one is not helping out with that, they can have a $2 pony ride, or jump up with all of you for a family hayride.
 There are plenty of undercover areas for a picnic or BBQ, FREE COFFEE AND TEA (sorry for yelling, this gets me excited!) and a small but cute playground.

 For more native options, you can see wallabies, emus and the resident dingo, and there is even a mobile farmyard if you prefer the animals come to you.

-Open every day of the year 10am – 4pm, however it is closed on Code Red fire danger days.
+Open every day of the year 10 am – 4pm.
+Closed on Code Red fire danger days.
+Find out more here.

 The only time I’ve ever been fortunate enough to milk a goat was at Bundoora Park Farm, and I have to say, it was quite the experience!
 The farm is simple and quiet, and the coffee and playground excellent.
-You can stoll by sheep, goats, and horses, hug a rabbit or a guinea pig, hitch a ride to see emus and kangaroos, or hang out with lambs and other baby animals.
-You can even poke through the heritage village on site and get a real feel for what early settlement must have been like.
+You can stroll by sheep, goats, and horses, hug a rabbit or a guinea pig, hitch a ride to see emus and kangaroos or hang out with lambs and other baby animals.
+You can even poke through the heritage on-site village and get a real feel for what early settlement must have been like.